 Why it actually matters

 We see this a lot.
-People come in thinking their clutch is going or something expensive is wrong.
+They arrive with the idea that their clutch is breaking, or that there’s something expensive that is broken.

-A proper fuel system cleaning can make a noticeable difference:
+A well done fuel system cleaning can make a world of difference:

 - Engine feels smoother again